MakerFaireOrlando/brightbikes.org/index.md

 header:
   title: LIGHT UP YOUR COMMUNITY!
   text: >
-    We are building a fleet of art bikes with more than 1,600 LEDs each!
-These bikes will display patterns created by local interactive artists and you’ll see the bikes popping up at lots of iconic Orlando locations in the coming months.
-Send us a note to get involved!
+    Build and join a fleet of art bikes created by local communities in the Central Florida area!